 The topic closed and our eyes were glued back to the movie we were watching but I couldn’t understand why he didn’t want me to write the story.

 When the Ebimeeza were banned, life moved on like normal.
-But After the walk to work protests, and the Buganda riots, the 9th parliament passed the Public Management Order Act passed with ease in 2013.
+But After the walk-to-work protests and the Buganda riots, the 9th parliament passed the Public Management Order Act passed with ease in 2013.
 For public interest was the reason, this law gives power to the Inspector General of Police to use his discretion to allow a public gathering.
 What if the IGP is in a bad mood?
-What if he is pmsing?

 Ugandans are dull, Ugandans are terrible at active citizenship, why are Ugandans docile? are some of the harsh indictments that I hear from people of other nationalities and Ugandans alike.
 Before you judge us, understand us.
 We are on a leash.
 Our locks cut like Samson, our fangs removed, our will stripped like the Asian elephant.